hymkor/go-multiline-ny/README.md

 | Ctrl-N or Down | Move the cursor to the next line
 | Alt-P or Ctrl-Up | Fetch the previous lines-set of the history
 | Alt-N or Ctrl-Down | Fetch the next lines-set of the history
+| Ctrl-Y | Paste the string in the clipboard

 [go-readline-ny]: https://github.com/nyaosorg/go-readline-ny